Israeli generals' plan: Implementation

 According to Israeli media, tens of thousands of Palestinians have passed through the IDF security crossing at the Netzarim Corridor to get to the southern Gaza Strip.
 On 7 October 2024, however, UN Spokesperson Stéphane Dujarric stated many people in northern Gaza was "trapped" in their homes and that "few families have crossed Wadi Gaza heading South".
-Doctors Without Borders stated at least five of their staff members were trapped in Jabalia, stating, "Nobody is allowed to get in or out; anyone who tries is getting shot".
+Doctors Without Borders stated at least five of their staff members were trapped in Jabalia, stating: "Nobody is allowed to get in or out; anyone who tries is getting shot".

-On 12 October 2024, the Israel Defense Forces issued specific evacuation orders through its Arabic spokesman, targeting residents in the 'D5' area of northern Gaza.
+On 12 October 2024, the Israel Defense Forces (IDF) issued specific evacuation orders through its Arabic spokesman, targeting residents in the "D5" area of northern Gaza.
 These communications included detailed maps with evacuation routes towards assigned humanitarian zones which designated Salah al-Din Road as the primary evacuation corridor.
 The communications came with warnings of prolonged military operations with "great force".
 The evacuation orders affected approximately 400,000 remaining residents in northern Gaza, an area that previously housed 1.4 million people.
 The evacuation orders and subsequent military actions coincided with the generals' plan in their systematic evacuation orders for specific zones, the creation of one-way movement corridors southward, and implementing restrictions on returning to evacuated areas.

 On 5 November 2024, Israel formally announced that it would be systematically removing Palestinians from northern Gaza, with IDF brigadier general Itzik Cohen stating that residents of northern Gaza would not be allowed to return to their homes.
-He added that humanitarian aid would not be allowed to enter northern Gaza because there were "no more civilians left."
+He added that humanitarian aid would not be allowed to enter northern Gaza because there were "no more civilians left".